zijianlew/zijianlew.github.io/teaching.md

 ## CS4042: Advanced Research Methods

-This course introduces students to social science experiments and content analysis.
+This course introduces students to social science experiments and content analyses.
 Topics such as measurement, study design, data analysis, and result interpretation/reporting are covered.

 ---

 ## [no course code yet] Impression Management and Self-Presentation Online

-This course deals with the intrapersonal, interpersonal, and group aspects of impression management, while being sensitive to the different types of selves and the technological affordances that facilitate/impede the expression of those selves online.
+This course deals with the intrapersonal, interpersonal, and group aspects of impression management, while being sensitive to different types of selves that people may have and the technological affordances that facilitate/impede the expression of those selves online.
 Applications to social issues such as moral grandstanding, toxic positivity, and online dating are discussed.